RascalSoftware/RAT-Docs/source/tutorial/project.rst

 Putting it all together – defining contrasts
 ============================================

 Once we have defined the various aspects of our project, i.e. backgrounds, data and so on, we group these together into contrasts to make our fitting project.
+A contrast defines one 'experimental setup', for example in our hydration/deuteration model we need two contrasts, one for hydration and one for deuteration.
 We can add a contrast using just its name, and edit it later, or we can specify which parts of our project we want to add to the contrast using name value pairs:

 .. tab-set-code::
     .. code-block:: Matlab